 - You can use the unit for approximately three hundred measurements with one charge.
 Approximate life of battery is two years.
 However the battery life from each charging may be shortened depending on the state of using.
-If the interval between charging becomes short and the table.
+If the interval between charging becomes short and the time time is non appears frequently, replace it.